Learn how to get trusted nutrition advice that’s appropriately applicable to you, and what you should steer clear of.

-When you’re on your wellness journey, it can be so fun to seek out nutrition advice by following a bunch of people on Instagram, reading all of the articles on all of these different sites, and staying up to date on the latest trends.
+When you’re on a new wellness journey, it can be so fun to seek out nutrition advice by following a bunch of Instagram accounts, reading all the articles available, and staying up to date on the latest trends.

-But with so much information, it can cause you to become obsessive, striving for perfection, or jumping from one thing to another — never finding a balanced lifestyle.
+But with so much information out there, it’s so easy to feel overwhelmed and confused.
+Over time, it can even cause you to become obsessive, feel as though you need to strive for perfection, or jump from one trend to another.
+Ultimately, never truly finding balance.

-This is what guides you towards knowing what will best serve you and your needs and what information or practices are best to let go of because they’re not aligned with you.
+There is a way to navigate information with confidence, to know what is best for you and your unique needs.
+To know what will best serve you and what information or practices are best to let go of because they’re not aligned with you.

 When you’re able to look at nutrition information and advice through this lens and ask yourself — will this support my body, my lifestyle, and the vision I have for myself in the long-term — you’ll be able to go down a much more intentional, healthy, and long-lasting path.